-Witness: shooter at gay club showed 'no hesitation' | KRDO
+Witness: Shooter at gay club showed 'no hesitation' | KRDO

 Five people were killed and 17 wounded by gunfire in an attack that unfolded over just minutes, according to authorities.

 As the shooter moved deeper into the club, VanScyoc heard another volley of shots.
-Shooter Anderson Aldrich, 22, sprayed bullets across the dance hall.
+The shooter, who police identified as Anderson Lee Aldrich, 22, sprayed bullets across the dance hall.
 Partygoers along the walls flipped over tables and ducked behind them, according to VanScyoc and a friend who was there, A.J.
 Bridgewater.
 The two recounted what happened during the shooting while standing beside the growing memorial of flowers outside the club on Tuesday night.

 VanScyoc didn’t see the victims get shot, she said, “but I heard screams.”